-White Castle® rolls out the Impossible Slider at all locations systemwide
+White Castle® and Impossible Foods roll out the Impossible Slider systemwide with multi-faceted partnership

-After a successful pilot program in three regions, White Castle rolls out Impossible Foods’ plant-based burger today at all remaining Castles
+After a successful pilot program in three regions, White Castle rolled out Impossible Foods’ plant-based burger at all Castles

 White Castle becomes first nationwide fast-food chain to offer the Impossible Burger